-Tippet attaches to the end of your leader to protect the leader and add additional length.
+To protect a leader and add additional length, attach tippet before tying on your fly.
 A general practice when choosing tippet is to continue the taper of your leader.
 If you’re fishing a 3x Trout leader, add a few feet of 4x tippet to the end of the leader then tie your fly to the end of the tippet.
 Rio and TroutHunter make high-quality tippet and leader.

 You’re not going to fool a fish without a fly.